Banana and cocoa pancakes (and how to make crepes with a dehydrator)

 - Orange, raspberry, peach jam or your favorite flavor.

-- Nuts, such as chopped hazelnuts or almonds, along with fruit, jam or icing sugar.
+- Nuts, such as hazelnuts or chopped almonds, along with fruit, jam or icing sugar.

 - Add the tablespoons of cocoa powder.

-- Blend for a minute and remove.
+- Crush for a minute and remove.

 - Leftover crepes can be stored in the fridge in an airtight container.